 - Procedures – the claiming party did not disclose all material facts and documents.

-We review the papers and the facts.
-We then tell you which defence(s) to run.
+We review the papers and the facts and then guide you.